scholzj/devconf-2020-metamorphosis-when-kafka-meets-camel/README.md

 # Metamorphosis: When Kafka Meets Camel

 This is a demo from a talk from the DevConf 2020 conference in Brno about the Camel based Apache Kafka connectors.
+The slides from the talk can be found [here](http://jsch.cz/metamorphosis).
+A video recording of this demo only can be found on [YouTube](https://youtu.be/QqF2bp30VZk).

 ## Prerequisites